anvil-ui/anvil/README.md

 * anim(trigger, Animator) - starts animation when trigger is true, cancels it when the trigger becomes false.
-* of(prop, values...).of(prop, values...).delay(d).duration(t).listener(l) -
-	returns a new Animator instance, like PropertyAnimator, but with more lightweight syntax.
-Listener can be a runnable, then it will be called when animation is ended.

 Finally, a few low-level DSL functions are there, which you would no need unless you want to write your own property setters or custom view builders: